shaunsingh/nord.nvim/README.md

-# Nord Draft theme
+# shaunsingh/nord.nvim

-## Usage

-This repository is a draft for a neovim lua-based nord theme.
+## Neovim theme based off of the [Nord Color Palette.](https://www.nordtheme.com/docs/colors-and-palettes)

-## 🌠 Features
+## Features

-The theme already has the syntax highlighting for the following plugins configured:
+Nord.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 + Supported plugins:
     + [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)